 In order to align personal services and Fringe Benefits with projected costs, the proposed budget increased by \$4,350,124.
-The increase provides funding for 15 positions at the Event Center to support the Special Events division, and 7 positions for Convention Center operations to meet the significant increase in event programming in the years ahead.
-Additionally, the funding supports additional part-time and causal employees that will be hired to enhance public safety and event services.
+The increase provides funding for 15 positions to enhance marketing and community outreach efforts in support of the Special Events Division, and 7 positions for Convention Center operations to meet the significant increase in event programming in the years ahead.
+Additionally, the funding supports additional part-time and casual employees that will be hired to enhance public safety and event services.

 The proposed budget increased by \$948,022 to align Fixed Costs with proposed estimates related to the DC Water Clean Rivers Impervious Area charge and Storm Water fee.
 Of this amount, \$9,825 will support an irrigation system for the Carnegie Library.
-Finally, the proposed budget is adjusted for an increase of \$36,000 to support security equipment purchases and transportation costs for the new hires.
+Finally, the proposed budget is adjusted for an increase of \$36,000 to support security equipment purchases for the new hires.